 “India has more than 60 million small and medium-sized businesses, however only a fraction portion of them support digital payments.
 Imagine the transformation that is possible if more of these merchants could access payments online”.

-The company plan to address the challenges facing Indian enterprise customers by launching Google Pay for Business; a standalone app that will enable businesses to accept online payments without having to deal with an agent.
+The company plan to address the challenges facing Indian enterprise customers by launching Google Pay for Business.
+It will be a standalone app that will enable businesses to accept online payments without having to deal with an agent.
 Enterprise customers will be able to support digital payments at their own convenience through a remote video process, taking only minutes.

 The company also unveiled a software platform called Spot.
 Spot will allow businesses to easily create their own branded commercial fronts that will be accessible to customers through the Google Pay app.